nycmeshnet/nycmesh.net/content/blog/priorities.md

 **6. Collaborations**

-We are just starting some exciting collaborations with Zoetic Networks and Brooklyn Microgrid, and we are in talks with Chinatown B.I.D and NYCHA.
-This is essential to our growth and we should have more of this.
+We have many collaborations with building management companies.
+We need to prioritize this and expand on these projects.

 **7. Donations**

-Donations and subscriptions are support the cost for supernode1.
+Donations and subscriptions pay for everything we do.
 We need more money to help us create more supernodes and expand.
-You can donate via our [donate page.](/donate).
+You can donate via our [donate page](/donate).